-DM1 GeneTACTM molecules corrected splicing defects in MBNL-1 transcript in DM1 myoblasts and restored the splicing levels to >90% of that seen in healthy human skeletal myoblasts (Figure 12).
-We plan to continue evaluating the properties of our DM1 GeneTACTM molecules in both in vivo and in vitro preclinical studies.
-We expect to complete IND-enabling studies and submit an IND in 2024.
+DM1 GeneTACTM molecules corrected splicing defects in DM1 patient-derived myotubes and restored the splicing index to >90% of that seen in healthy human skeletal myoblasts following 7 days of treatment (Figure 19).

+We plan to continue evaluating the properties of our DM1 GeneTACTM molecules in both in vivo and in vitro preclinical studies in order to nominate a development candidate.